sanketsonkusare/Wanderlust/README.md

 4. Start the application:
     ```sh
-    npm start
+    nodemon app.js
     ```

-5. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:8080`.

 ## Usage